Rail transport in New South Wales: Organisation

 Since 2003, the NSW interstate, Sydney metropolitan freight, Hunter Valley coal, and country branch line networks have been run by private operators.
 Until January 2012, these networks were all operated by the Australian Rail Track Corporation, however control of the Country Regional (branch line) Network moved to John Holland in January 2012.
-In January 2022, UGL commenced a 10 year contract to operate the Country Regional Network.
+In January 2022, UGL Regional Linx commenced a 10-year contract to operate the Country Regional Network (CRN).